A combination of coronavirus redundancies, income cuts and increased costs mean the UK’s poorest families are getting poorer.

 And since Covid-19 crashed the UK economy, Manchester United’s Marcus Rashford has repeatedly been forced to step in and lobby the Government to take action on child hunger.

-Children are perhaps the most vulnerable group in any society.
+Children are perhaps the most vulnerable group in any society, and often first to feel the effects of rising poverty across society.
 Here are the basics on what child poverty is, what causes it and the impact it has.

 What is the definition of child poverty in the UK?